NUinfantlab/BLTProgram/README.md

 Default_Exp_Parameters sets up some global variables used in Draw_Hab_Message.
 It isn't directly referenced in code, but the global variables are loaded by the Draw files.

 SoundAlert makes a tone upon trial and stage completion.

-13_martin appears to be an unused Gui file.